 My thoughts have begun to drift toward my autumn rituals, the luscious time of harvest and, ultimately, rest.
 Inevitably autumn thoughts are Ireland thoughts since that is when I began my studies there…..

 We parked in a rut on the side of the road and hiked up a barely-seen track and then across a stile before clambering up a fence line edged with Hawthorn and Elderberry.

-This route had become familiar, ‘though I doubt I could find it now, thirteen years later.
+This route had become familiar, ‘though I doubt I could find it now, fifteen years later.

 The stone circle at the hill’s top was off most maps and worn down like ancient teeth.
 Walk clockwise to build energy; the stones like that my teacher murmured.

 So I set off in a sun-wise direction, moving slowly, trailing fingers over moss and bird droppings to feel the ancient rock beneath.
 Once, twice… the walking became a meditation.
 I stopped seeing my teacher, the sun, the gnarled roots beneath my feet.

 For just a few moments I knew the vibrant stillness of stone.

 When I finally sat, snugged against rock, messages came.
 Stories about time and its passing from a perspective so different from human, so much more ancient than tree.

 It’s hard to speak of these mysteries in a way that doesn’t create distance and disbelief.
 So let’s simply say I’d walked myself into a trance state, a place in which the world is more vocal and alive than the place we inhabit daily.

 It’s this place which called to me this morning as I contemplated the season’s new-found chill.